On this page

 Supporting abortion services closer to home

-Health New Zealand | Te Whatu Ora and Manatū Hauora are committed to ensuring that quality abortion services are equitable and accessible to all people who wish to access them.
-A key part of this is supporting primary care and community settings to start providing first trimester abortion services.
-This means fewer people will need to travel to access abortion services.
+Health New Zealand | Te Whatu Ora (Health NZ) and the Ministry of Health | Manatū Hauora are committed to ensure quality abortion services are equitable and accessible to all people who wish to access them.
+A key part of this is supporting primary care and community providers to start offering in-person early medical abortion services.
+This means fewer people will need to travel to access abortion services and can access services closer to home.

-Training and guidance
+Training and support

 Health practitioners will need to ensure that providing abortion services is within the scope of their practice and that they have the appropriate training, guidance, and support.
 This may include:

-• reviewing the New Zealand Aotearoa Abortion Clinical Guideline for best practice care
+- reviewing the New Zealand Aotearoa Abortion Clinical Guideline for best practice care

-• engaging with information and resources provided by your professional college
+- engaging with information and resources provided by your professional college.

 Access to funding